 - Time – 4h30min.

-It was a long day of descend, almost 2000 meters down it’s not advisable to do if you have any knee issues.
+It was a long day of descending, almost 2000 meters down it’s not advisable to do if you have any knee issues.
 As an option you can split it into two days; stay overnight at Forest Camp and continue going down the next day.
-The part from Forest Camp to Landruk is the steepest part on the trek.
-The way down went quick and almost effortless compared to two days that took us to get up and we actually could enjoy the scenery and spotted many birds in the forest on the way.
+The part from Forest Camp to Landruk is the steepest part of the Mardi Himal trek.
+The way down went quickly and almost effortlessly compared to the two days that took us to get up and we actually could enjoy the scenery and spotted many birds in the forest on the way.

-We really liked this town and on the way up though that we’d like to stay here and so we did.
-There are several guest houses some are quite fancy and expensive from NPR 700/US$6,5 but there are traditional tea houses for NPR 200-300/US$2-3 for two people.
+We really liked this town on the way up and thought that we’d like to stay here and so we did.
+There are several guesthouses in the village.
+Some are quite fancy and expensive NPR 800/US$6 but there are traditional tea houses for NPR 400/US$3 for two people.
 To find cheaper options go a little bit down from the jeep station.